Decent-Partners/Decent-overview/README.md

 ### So what is missing?

 The missing piece in the ecosystem is that true revolutionary creators, artists and musicians don't set out to mint and sell their work... what they need is the funding, time and space to make great work in the first place.

-The noise around price is a distraction - anathema to a creative process that exists independent of rampant speculation.
+The noise around price is a distraction - anathema to the creative process that exists independent and even counter to the profitable business of collecting.
+In the end it is worth remembering that money always follows culture - gentrification does not precede the artists and the outcasts, it follows in their wake.

-In the old world the role of consistently funding new talent was fulfilled by public service broadcasters like the BBC who backed talent before they were famous, an approach that was at its inception revolutionary and widely emulated throughout the world.
+In the old world the role of consistently funding bold new thinking was fulfilled by public service broadcasters like the BBC who backed talent before they were famous, an approach that was at its inception revolutionary and widely emulated throughout the world.

 > Neither commercial nor State-controlled, public broadcasting’s only raison d’etre is public service.
 > It is the public’s broadcasting organisation; it speaks to everyone as a citizen.